unifai-network/unifai-sdk-py/README.md

     action_description='Echo the message',
     payload_description={"content": {"type": "string"}},
 )
-def echo(ctx: unifai.ActionContext, payload={}): # can be an async function too
+async def echo(ctx: unifai.ActionContext, payload={}): # can be a sync function too
     return ctx.Result(f'You are agent <{ctx.agent_id}>, you said "{payload.get("content")}".')
 ```

 Note that `payload_description` can be any string or a dict that contains enough information for agents to understand the payload format.
-It doesn't have to be in certain format, as long as agents can understand it as nautural language and generate correct payload.
+It doesn't have to be in a certain format, as long as agents can understand it as natural language and generate the correct payload.
 Think of it as the comments and docs for your API, agents read it and decide what parameters to use.
+In practice we recommend using JSON schema to match the format of training data.

 Start the toolkit: